mantidproject/mantid/docs/source/development/ISISSANSReductionBackend.rst

   loads the corresponding monitor workspace separately
 * sample transmission data
 * sample direct data
 * can scatter data.
-The algorithm also loads the corresponding monitor workspace
+The algorithm also loads the corresponding monitor workspace separately
 * can transmission data
 * can direct data

 In addition a calibration file which is applied after the data has been loaded can be specified.
+The calibration performs micro-adjustments to the detectors.

 The algorithm sub-steps are:

 1. Based on the input data a loading strategy is selected.
-2. For each workspace in the *StateData* state object we load the data.
+2. For each workspace in the *StateData* state object we load the data (with the loading strategy from step 1).
 The sub-states are:

    a.
 If optimizations are enabled check if the desired workspace already exists
       on the ADS.
-If so fetch it and return it.
+If so, fetch it and return it.
 We are done with loading this data set.
    b.
 Else get the correct loader strategy (e.g. for event-mode files) and load
       the data.
 This will load either all periods or just the specified period where applicable.
 If scatter data is loaded, then the monitor data is loaded